hapijs/h2o2/README.md

 ### mapUri, onResponse

-Setting both options with custom functions will allow you to map the original request to an upstream service and to processing the response from the upstream service, before sending it to the client.Cannot be used together with `host`, `port`, `protocol`, or `uri`.
+Setting both options with custom functions will allow you to map the original request to an upstream service and to processing the response from the upstream service, before sending it to the client.
+Cannot be used together with `host`, `port`, `protocol`, or `uri`.

 ```javascript
 server.route({